rshmie/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot
-This simple Bot was created with the aim to get strong hold of basic java syntax.
+This simple Bot was created with the aim to get hold of basic java syntax.